2025 Hjørring municipal election

-The 2025 Hjørring Municipal election will be held on November 18, 2025, to elect the 31 members to sit in the regional council for the Hjørring Municipal council, in the period of 2026 to 2029.
+The 2025 Hjørring Municipal election was held on November 18, 2025, to elect the 31 members to sit in the regional council for the Hjørring Municipal council, in the period of 2026 to 2029.
+The three largest parties, Social Democrats, Venstre and Conservatives all saw drop in vote share, and lost seats.
+However Søren Smalbro from Venstre would still manage, to win the mayoral position.

 Background

 On the 24 November 2021, a constitution between the Social Liberals, Conservatives and Venstre was agreed upon, following the 2021 Hjørring municipal election which saw Søren Smalbro from Venstre become mayor.
 In may 2024, Smalbro, was re-elected as the mayoral candidate from Venstre.

 Electoral system

 For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
 The seats are then allocated using the D'Hondt method and a closed list proportional representation.